tawasta/sale-reporting/sale_report_informations_section_width_fix/README.rst

 Sale Report: Information Section Width Fix
 ==========================================

-* Fixes the wrapping of the "informations" section on SO print which can get squished together, if many modules add new elements to the section
+* Adds wrapping support for the "informations" section on SO print which can get squished together, if many modules add new elements to the section